mwtam/webcmp/docs/notes/Kanban.md

 id: pxi555um6e5tvv5hlz48rdr
 title: Kanban
 desc: ''
-updated: 1659686413457
+updated: 1660115294114
 created: 1659684610288
 ---

 # Working

 # Backlog
+- [ ] Remember the last state
+- [ ] Diff the current state vs memory

-- [ ] Add tests under google test
+- [ ] Read sites to visit (in json?)

-    - [ ] BrowserCurl can construct without error
+- [ ] Add error handling to BrowserCurl
-    - [ ] BrowserCurl's go returns how many bytes are loaded into page
+- [ ] Report the results
-    - [ ] When go a new url that it can't visit, the page is empty, the error code and message is set properly.
+    - CHANGED (need the title and URL)
+    - UNCHANGED (omit printing?)
+    - NEW_TITLE
+    - FAILED (need error message)

+- [ ] Make an effective workflow to add and test new entries

-- [ ] Add error handling
+- [ ] Visit sites in multi-threads

 # Done
 - [x] Make sure the BrowserCurl does not leak